francoispluchino/fxp-require-asset/README.md

 - Compiling the final list of asset in cache for increase performance
 - Assetic filters:
   - `requirecssrewrite`: for rewrite the url of another require asset in css file
-- Twig extension for Automatically move all inline:
+- Twig extension for:
+  - require a script and inject the link in the good place defined in the twig base template
+  - require a style and inject the link in the good place defined in the twig base template
-  - javascript in the same place defined in the twig base template
+  - automatically move all inline script in the same place defined in the twig base template
-  - stylesheet in the same place defined in the twig base template
+  - automatically move all inline style in the same place defined in the twig base template

 Documentation
 -------------